 A breathtaking novel of intrigue and betrayal set in Elizabethan England, Midnight Never Come seamlessly weaves together history and the fantastic to dazzling effect.

-The UK edition of Midnight Never Come, published by Titan Books, will be out in early 2016!
+The UK edition of Midnight Never Come, published by Titan Books, is on shelves now!

 In general, it is much more beneficial to the author to buy from a bricks-and-mortar store (see this note for why), though a sale of any kind is always good.